Ad

 For those who have been to Spain in the summer, you are likely familiar with Tinto de Verano, Spain’s summertime drink.
 It’s far more ubiquitous, apparently, than Sangria.
 I say all of this secondhand as I’ve never been to Spain.

-However, I recently saw a recipe for Tinto De Verano in the New York Times and mentioned it to a few friends.
-Each had pretty much the same reaction: 1) a faraway look in their eyes 2) a smile of satisfaction appeared 3) a “oh, thank you for the memory” was expressed.
+However, I recently saw a Tinto De Verano recipe in the New York Times and mentioned it to a few friends.
+Each had pretty much the same reaction: 1) a faraway look in their eyes, 2) a smile of satisfaction appeared, 3) an “oh, thank you for the memory” was expressed.

 With such reactions, I knew I needed to make this very easy cocktail and try it for myself.